technion046195/technion_046195_2020_spring/_tutorials/tutorial_02/tutorial.md

 The test risk is: $$R_\text{test}\{ \hat{y}(x) \}=0.46$$

 We were able to slightly improve our prediction by using the ride duration.

-As we add more data fildes such as the length of the ride, the location, etc. we will be able to further improve our prediction.
+As we add more data fields such as the length of the ride, the location, etc., we will be able to further improve our prediction.